Identifying the Quadrupolar Nature of Gravitational Wave Background through Space-based Missions: Statistics

+To detect SGWB-induced power excess, the relevant measure is the signal-to-noise ratio (SNR) for $\ln S_h^k$, treated as the model parameter, evaluated for each frequency bin $k$ across a detector pair.
+We define dimensionless ORFs $\tilde{\gamma}_{IJ}\equiv (1-\delta_{IJ})\gamma_{IJ}/\sqrt{\gamma_{II} \gamma_{JJ}}$ to characterize the relative strength of cross-correlations compared to auto-correlations.
+Additionally, we introduce $\xi^k_I \equiv \gamma_{II} S_h^k / S_{n_I}^k$ to represent the the PSD ratio between signal and noise in the auto-correlation of each channel.
+Two signal regimes are considered: the {\emph{weak signal limit}} ($\xi_I^k \ll 1$), where measurement uncertainty is dominated by instrumental noise, and the {\emph{strong signal limit}} ($\xi_I^k \gg 1$), where the intrinsic stochastic fluctuations of the SGWB dominate.

+In these two limits, the SNR at a given frequency bin $k$, denoted by $\mathrm{SNR}_k^2$, simplifies to:

-for {\emph{weak}} and {\emph{strong signal limit}}, respectively, where $\langle \cdots \rangle_{\Omega}$ denotes average over the channel configurations due to relative orientations of Euler angles.
-In the SNR expressions, $T/T_{\rm seg}$ corresponds to the number of independent data samples.
-In the {\emph{weak signal limit}}, each auto-correlation and cross-correlation contributes to one term inside the bracket of Eq.~(\ref{eq:SMSNR}), while in the {\emph{strong signal limit}} each channel has universal contribution.
+where $\langle \cdots \rangle_\Omega$ denotes the average over channel configurations due to changing Euler angles, and $T_{\rm tot}/T_{\rm seg}$ is the number of independent data segments.
+In the {\emph{weak signal limit}}, the first and second terms represent contributions from auto-correlations and cross-correlations, respectively, with quadrupolar information encoded solely in the cross-correlation terms.
+In the {\emph{strong signal limit}}, each channel contributes equally.
+Notably, cross-terms between different channels of a single detector vanish due to the orthogonality of the response basis.

-After detecting potential signals from the SGWB, it is crucial for a network of GW detectors to confirm the quadrupolar nature of these signals to distinguish them from noise.
-For this purpose, we consider the log-likelihood ratio:
+After detecting potential signals from the SGWB, it is crucial for a network of GW detectors to confirm their quadrupolar nature in order to distinguish them from instrumental or environmental noise.
+A quantitative criterion for assessing this feature can be formulated using the log-likelihood ratio ($\lambda_{\rm LR}$) between the full correlation model and a model including only auto-correlations: